-- 2.25 Between April 2008 and March 2009 no allocated and committed employment land has been developed in the North Craven area.
-The figure for land remaining for the North Craven area at March 2009 is a net area figure. - 3.
+- 2.25 Between April 2009 and March 2010, 0.37 of allocated and committed employment land has been developed in the North Craven area.
+The amount of land available may go up in the 2010-11 monitoring period, as a temporary consent for portacabins on the fields adjacent to the southern edge of the existing Industrial Estate, Ingleton, expired in January 2009, and the cabins should be removed over the next year.
+The figure for land remaining for the North Craven area at March 2010 is a net area figure. - 3.
 Summary and Conclusions - 3.1 For the period between 1995 and 2006 the average annual take up of allocated and committed employment land was 1.95 Ha.
-Since 2006 the annual take-up of employment land has decreased, with no further development in the 2008 2009 year.
-This has affected the average annual take-up, reducing it to 1.61 Ha per year for the 2006 to 2009 period. - 3.2 The total area of allocated and committed employment land that is available within the three areas are as follows:
+Since 2006 the annual take-up of employment land has decreased, with no development in the 2008-2009 year, and only 0.37 Ha developed in 2009-10.
+This has affected the average annual take-up, reducing it to 1.49 Ha per year between 1995 and 2010. - 3.2 The total area of allocated and committed employment land that is available within the three areas are as follows: